st003/spending-tracker/README.md

 ### Packaging

 See each target platform's section for details.
 Cross-compiling is unstable.
 It's recommended to package on the same platform as the target platform.
+This repository is configured to output for the following plaforms at this time:

 #### MacOS (M-Series)